 If a company makes sales by offering longer credit terms to the customers, some of the receivables may not be included under the current assets account.

-The account where the total amount of liquid investments that can be easily converted into cash without reducing their market value is known as Marketable Securities.
+The account where the total amount of liquid investments easily converts into cash without reducing their market value is Marketable Securities.

 If the shares of a company are trading in limited volumes; it would not be possible to convert them into cash without impacting their market value.
-Therefore, these shares would not be considered liquids or enter into the Current Assets account.
+Therefore, these shares are not liquids or enter into the Current Assets account.

 Inventory comprises the raw materials, finished products, and other components and has its place under the Current Assets account.
-However, inventories can be adjusted by different accounting methods.
+However, you can adjust inventories by different accounting methods.
 Many times it may not be as easily liquidated as other current assets.
 That depends on the products and the type of industry it belongs to.

-For example, units of high-cost earth-moving equipment have no guarantee to be liquidated within a year.
+For example, units of high-cost earth-moving equipment have no liquidation guarantee within a year.
 But there is a better chance of a high sale of a thousand umbrellas in the upcoming rainy season.

 Also known as prepaid expenses, these liabilities represent those payments made by the company in advance for the goods and services they are yet to receive.